btcjon/tv2mt4/readme.txt

    2. 6700960415957,down,EURCHF
    3. 6700960415957,flat,EURCHF

-3. Sending a PineConnector command:
+3. Sending a PineConnector command via webhook:
    When the application receives a webhook message with a trading command ("long" or "short"), it constructs a command string to be sent to PineConnector.
 The command includes the license ID, the action to be taken (long or short), the symbol, and any additional parameters such as risk, take profit (tp), stop loss (sl), and a comment.
 This command is then sent to the PineConnector webhook URL.
 If the PineConnector service successfully processes the command, the application proceeds to update the Airtable with the new state and count.

    Sample incoming messages that prompt Sending a Pineconnector command: